-A middle age crisis is often triggered by a dramatic change in the world.
-These changes may be natural and inevitable but when they actually occur they strike a chord in the mind that leads to a dramatic change in behaviour.
+A middle-age crisis is often triggered by a dramatic changes in the world.
+These changes may be natural and inevitable, but when they actually occur, they strike a chord in the mind that leads to a dramatic change in behaviour.
 Typical triggers for a midlife crisis for both men and women include:

 The more triggers, or stressors, that a person experiences the more likely the person is to experience a midlife crisis.

 The more significant the stressors, the more pronounced the midlife crisis will be.
 For some people, symptoms can include significant behaviour changes such as:

 • Major cosmetic surgery to achieve a youthful appearance